gorbulus/100daysofcoding/resources.md

 ## Day 10
 Found a really cool SVG generator site that creates the css code for complex backgrounds.
 Really cool!
 Check it out - [SVG Backgrounds](https://www.svgbackgrounds.com)

+## Day 20
+I was researching some ways to have multiple sized images responsive to different screen views and came upon this article about srcset and sizes attributes.
+Check it out - [Responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)